- 250gms (1pound) beef slices

 - Coat beef slices with the baking soda and set aside for 15-20 mins.
 Then thoroughly rinse the beef and pat dry.

 - Combine the beef slices in a bowl with the light soy sauce, dark soy sauce, sesame oil, oyster sauce and cornstarch.
 Then set aside.

 - Saute the chilies, garlic and ginger 30 seconds.

 - Add the beef and the majority of the spring onions to the dish and cook until the beef slices are tender.

 - Add in the remaining green onions for garnish.

 1. Have you ever wondered how they get the beef so tender at Chinese restaurants?
 The trick is baking soda.
 Baking soda helps to tenderize the meat.
 However be careful not to keep the baking soda on too long, otherwise the meat will be too tender.
 Also, do not use too much baking soda (just a light coating will suffice) otherwise the meat will absorb the baking soda flavor which tastes quite bad.

-2. The amount of red chilies you add to the dish will depend on the quality of the chile.
+2. The amount of red chilies you add to the dish will depend on the quality of the chili.
 The big fat red chilies are usually not that spicy.
-The smaller Thai chillies are really lethal and should be used in moderation.
+The smaller Thai chilies are really lethal and should be used in moderation.